 Horror – Thriller novels with elements of serial killers and explicit murder scenes.
 Tend to be extremely suspenseful and contain gory or graphic violence.

 Romance - The main plot involves two individuals falling in love and building (or struggling to build) a lasting relationship.

 Erotica - Any genre can become an erotic genre, as long as it puts an emphasis on explicit sex scenes.
 Sub-genres include women’s erotica, erotic fantasy, erotic memoirs, and erotic romance.

 Young adult/Teen – Any fiction story targeted for teens or young adults.
 Usually, the protagonist is in the same age group as the target audience.

 Graphic novels - A comic with a book-length, complete, and single story.

-Memoir - A collection of personal memories related to specific moments or experiences in the author’s life, told from the perspective of the author.
+Memoir - A collection of personal memories related to specific moments, themes, or experiences in the author’s life, told from the perspective of the author.